Patti Goethals Rowlson

 Humbly serve others.

 Push to learn new things; change and evolve to remain current.

 Always consider others; encourage others in positive ways.

 When you hire Bellingham PR & Communications, you can expect an experience that aligns with our core values.
 Our best work takes place when we have opportunities to work with individuals and companies that share these values.

 Connected to the community

-By staying involved with such local groups as the Bellingham Regional Chamber of Commerce, the Technology Alliance Group and the Whatcom Business Alliance, Bellingham PR & Communications maintains vital relationships with community leaders.
-If you’re interested in any of these groups, ask us what we know!
+By staying involved with such local groups as the Bellingham Regional Chamber of Commerce and Whatcom Business Alliance, Bellingham PR & Communications maintains vital relationships with community leaders.
+If you’re interested in these groups, ask us what we know!